With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Allen County, OH.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Allen County, Ohio can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Medical Somatic Services is one of mental health facilities in Allen County, Ohio, located at 799 South Main Street, 45804 zip code.
+Medical Somatic Services is a mental health treatment center in Allen County, OH, located at 799 South Main Street, 45804 zip code area.
 Medical Somatic Services provides outpatient treatment and telemedicine/telehealth.
-Medical Somatic Services provides psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to adults, seniors 65 or older and young adults.
-Additional services provided at Medical Somatic Services include supported housing, supported employment and housing services.
+Medical Somatic Services offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, young adults and adults.
+Additional services at Medical Somatic Services consist of case management, court-ordered outpatient treatment and housing services.

 Yes, Ohio offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.